Skip to main content

 2. Create a new Endpoint for your chain and network (e.g., Ethereum Mainnet).

-3. Copy the RPC URL and paste it into the QUICKNODE_RPC_URL placeholder in the Function template.
+3. Copy the RPC URL and paste it into the QUICKNODE_RPC_URL variable in the .env file.

 Database Setup